Under the Dome (TV series): Production

-CBS affiliate WRAL-TV reported August 10, 2015, that tours around the show sets in the EUE/Screen Gems studio would be wrapping early, because the sets no longer used for the series were going to be torn down.

-On August 25, 2015, it was reported that the show's props would be sold between August 27 and 29, 2015.

 Filming

 Filming for the series officially began in Southport and Wilmington, both in North Carolina, on February 28, 2013.
 Additional filming took place in Burgaw.
 It was confirmed on October 9, 2014 that even after extensive cuts to the state tax credits, filming would remain in the Wilmington area for the show's third season.

 Episodes

 Reception

 On June 27, 2013, King acknowledged that "the TV version of Under the Dome varies considerably from the book version", and called the series "very good" while commenting on some of those differences:

 [If] you look closely, you'll see that most of my characters are still there, although some have been combined and others have changed jobs.
 That's also true of the big stuff, like the supermarket riot, the reason for all that propane storage, and the book's thematic concerns with diminishing resources.
 Many of the changes wrought by Brian K. Vaughan and his team of writers have been of necessity, and I approved of them wholeheartedly.
 Some have been occasioned by their plan to keep the dome in place over Chester's Mill for months instead of little more than a week, as is the case in the book.
 Other story modifications are slotting into place because the writers have completely reimagined the source of the dome.